BigfootDS/BigfootXR/README.md

 ### Prerequisites

-This toolkit is built in Unity 2017.2.0p2.
+This toolkit is built in Unity 2018.3.6f1.
 For smoothest operations, please use that version or newer.

 ## Change Log
+- Updated to 2018.3.6f1.
+Also implemented OpenVR/Oculus SDKs via the Unity Package Manager - 15/05/19
 - Renamed "BigfootVRToolkit" to BigfootXR - 12/03/18